 Can you tell me about a past situation where you found a creative solution to a tough problem?

 Here’s your big opportunity to shine.
-The tougher the problem and, the better your solution, the better you look.
-Just keep it under five sentences.
-This one is so important that you want to write it down – at least in outline.
+The tougher the problem and the better your solution, the better you look.
+Just keep your answer under five sentences.
+This question is so important that you would really want to write it down, at least in outline.

 Can you tell me about a time when you had a problem employee, what the specific problem was, and how you handled it?
 (Management position)

-“I had an employee who was part of an IT team who was always grossly late for meetings.
-I explained to him privately, how he was inconveniencing his co-workers and costing the company money.
+“I had an IT team employee who was always grossly late for meetings.
+I explained to him privately how he was inconveniencing his co-workers and costing the company money.
 After this had no effect, I simply excluded him from the meeting discussing the team bonus program.
-When he questioned me, I informed him that promptness was a factor of the reward.
+When he questioned me, I informed him that promptness was a factor in earning the reward.
 He was not late again.”

-Follow up questions are aimed at measuring the validity of your answer.
-Follow up questions ‘follow’ another question.
-You might be asked to provide a supervisor’s name to collaborate your answers.
-Or the interviewer might ask you follow up ‘trip’ questions to establish validity, such as:
+Follow-up questions are aimed at measuring the validity of your answer.
+Such questions are so called because they “follow” another question.
+The interviewer might ask you to provide a supervisor’s name for them to corroborate your answers.
+The interviewer might also ask you “trip” questions to establish validity, such as:

 Can you tell me what year and month that happened and at which job?

 This question implies that the company might be validating this information in some way, and the candidate could suddenly feel a bit of uneasiness, especially if the answer was difficult to recall or deviated from the truth.

 Can you tell me how the employee reacted?

 Keep all of these answers as short as possible.
 E.g. “He was upset but expressed his understanding and appreciation for how I handled the issue.”